Skip to content

 --no-skillsSkip installing Ritual agent skills (no prompt)

 The site settings are stored under the site key of ritual.config.json.
 On subsequent runs, init-site compares the current Ritual version to the version recorded there.
 If a newer version is detected, it prompts you to confirm before regenerating any tracked managed files.
+The fresh-init flags above only apply to a fresh init (or --force); passing them on an already-initialized repository is a usage error.

 ?
 Which CI system are you using?